Efficient Neural Task Adaptation by Maximum Entropy Initialization: Energy Components of Back-propagating Error

 Let $\phi_j$, be the sum of energy of $\delta^{L}_j$ through all examples of the batch, defined as

 Accordingly, using Equation~\ref{eq:delta_last}, the total energy of the error over all examples in the batch and all C neurons of the last layer is equal to

 Assuming the labels are one-hot encoded; the third term becomes the average probability assignment for the correct labels.
 The goal of training the model is to maximize this term which is bounded by $0 \leq \mathop{\mathbb{E}_N} [\bm{\hat{y}} \bm{y}^{T}] \leq 1$.
 The second term is the energy of the labels and is always equal to one.
 Finally, the first term is the energy of the estimates.
-We have mathematically obtained the bounds for this term in \cite{varno2019entame}.
+The infimum of this term could be calculated using Cauchy-Schwarz inequality as follows: